|

 Seafood is a significant part of Fijian cuisine, as the Pacific Ocean surrounds the country.
 Fish, crabs, and shellfish are commonly caught and used in traditional Fijian food, providing a source of protein and essential nutrients.

-Fiji Seafood - Staple Ingredients In Fijian Cuisine
+Fiji Seafood - Staple Ingredients in Fijian Cuisine

 Fiji Seafood.
-Image From Eden Fiji
+Image from Eden Fiji

 • Fish: A staple in the Fijian diet, fish is often served raw in dishes like “kokoda”.
 It is also grilled in coconut leaves (wrapped in banana leaves), steamed, or fried.
 Popular types of fish in Fiji include tuna, mahi-mahi, and snapper.